• Skip to primary navigation

 Ingredients Needed

-Cornstarch: Cornstarch coats the chicken nicely and is gluten free.
+Cornstarch: Cornstarch coats the chicken nicely and is gluten-free.
 I use it instead of flour.
-You can also use tapioca, potato starch, or a gluten-free flour.
+You can also use tapioca, potato starch, or gluten-free flour.
 (I think cornstarch – or any starch – is better than gluten-free flour in this recipe.)

 Capers: I always have a jar of capers in my pantry.
-They are really inexpensive if you buy them at Trader Joe’s, so stock up next time you’re there or buy them online for cheap too.
+They are really inexpensive if you buy them at Trader Joe’s, so stock up next time you’re there.

 Related Reading: Are these 10 Kirkland Brand Products Gluten-Free?
 Nima Tested